qix67/uVGA/README.txt

 void uvga.moveCursor(int column, int line);

-  Moves the print position to (column, line)
+  Move the print position to (column, line)

 void uvga.setPrintWindow(int x, int y, int width, int height);

-  Restricts the printing window to an area of width x height characters, at a position (x,y) (in pixel).
+  Restrict the printing window to an area of width x height characters, at a position (x,y) (in pixel).

 void uvga.unsetPrintWindow()

-  Restores the print window to be the whole screen.
+  Restore the print window to be the whole screen.

 void uvga.clearPrintWindow();

-  Clears the print window to the current text paper colour.
+  Clear the print window to the current text background colour.

 void uvga.scrollPrintWindow();

-  Scrolls the print window up one line and moves the print position to the bottom.
+  Scroll the print window up one line and moves the print position to the bottom.

 void uvga.setForegroundColor(uint8_t fg_color);

-  Sets the text colour to fg_color (RGB332).
+  Set the text colour to fg_color (RGB332).

 void uvga.setBackgroundColor(int bg_color);

-  Sets the text background colour to bg_color (RGB332) or -1 for transparent background
+  Set the text background colour to bg_color (RGB332) or -1 for transparent background

 virtual size_t uvga.write(const uint8_t *buffer, size_t size);